 4. Testing and compatibility

 Every website project that I’ve worked on started with great promises about compatibility and great intentions to test everything.
-In practise, too many websites don’t work on mobile phones or the wide range of browsers that are out there in the real world.
+In practice, too many websites don’t work on mobile phones or the wide range of web browsers that are out there in the real world.
 Personally, I’m a fan of minimalism in web design.
-The less distracting fonts, animation and noise there is, then the more that the content can shine.
+The less distracting fonts, animation and noise there is, then the more that the content can shine through.
 Ironically enough, simple and minimal design is also more likely to work on a wide range of devices and browsers.

-Mitigation: Make designs and code as simple as possible and don’t assume that every single person in the world uses Chrome.
+Mitigation: Make designs and code as simple as possible and don’t assume that every single person in the world uses Chrome on a desktop.
+These days I usually design the mobile view first for each page because forces me to focus on what matters most.